Tech-Emiretus/gideonappoh.dev/src/blog/why-you-dont-need-repository-pattern-in-laravel.md

 ---
 id: 1
-title: Why you don't need repository pattern in Laravel
+title: Why You Don't Need the Repository Pattern in Laravel
-description: Learn why you don't necessarily need repository pattern in Laravel, in some cases it might even be an overkill, then we look into when you might actually need one and how to use it properly
+description: Learn why you don't necessarily need the repository pattern in Laravel.
+In some cases, it might even be overkill.
+We'll also explore when you might actually need it and how to use it properly.
 date: 2025-03-23
 ---

 [[toc]]

-I was cruising X and noticed [some discussions](https://x.com/OMascatinho/status/1903551676176371954) on why not to use Eloquent models directly but utilize the repository pattern.
-From my years in experience, I tend not to agree and I will explain in detail very shortly.
-Just to make sure I am not in my own opinionated bubble, I searched on this topic and found some interesting articles, one of them being [I don’t need the Repository Pattern in laravel.
-(Change my mind)](https://medium.com/@barfiagyenim/i-dont-need-the-repository-pattern-in-laravel-change-my-mind-11828ce72d8e) By [Barfi Boateng](https://x.com/barfiagyenim).
+I was cruising X and noticed [some discussions](https://x.com/OMascatinho/status/1903551676176371954) on why not to use Eloquent models directly but instead utilize the repository pattern.
+From my years of experience, I tend to disagree, and I will explain why in detail shortly.
+To ensure I'm not stuck in my own opinionated bubble, I researched this topic and found some interesting articles, one of them being [I Don’t Need the Repository Pattern in Laravel.
+(Change My Mind)](https://medium.com/@barfiagyenim/i-dont-need-the-repository-pattern-in-laravel-change-my-mind-11828ce72d8e) by [Barfi Boateng](https://x.com/barfiagyenim).

-## What is the repository pattern?
+## What is the Repository Pattern?

-Let's start by knowing what the repository pattern is.
-Google puts the definition as "*The Repository Pattern is a software design pattern that acts as an intermediary between your application's business logic and data storage, abstracting away the complexities of data access and providing a consistent interface for interacting with data.*"
+Let's start by understanding what the repository pattern is.
+Google defines it as:

+*"The Repository Pattern is a software design pattern that acts as an intermediary between your application's business logic and data storage, abstracting away the complexities of data access and providing a consistent interface for interacting with data."*

-### Benefits of the repository pattern
+### Benefits of the Repository Pattern

-- **Improved Testability** We can easily mock these repositories during unit testing.
+- **Improved Testability**: We can easily mock repositories during unit testing.

-- **Decoupling Business Logic from Data Access** Sometimes we might not just run db queries but do some logic first before running.
-Helps decouples that from the controller.
+- **Decoupling Business Logic from Data Access**: Sometimes, we might need to perform logic before running database queries.
+This helps decouple that logic from the controller.

-- **Abstraction** We can easily implement different kinds of the same repository and use them interchangeably.
+- **Abstraction**: We can implement different versions of the same repository and use them interchangeably.

-Which basically means, we have a central place to have all our data related logic.
-From my experience this pattern is very common in other ecosystems like Golang and NodeJS which makes sense because they are not big on using ORM.
-In the PHP world, this makes sense when using raw PHP but in terms of Laravel, I think, subjectively, Laravel Eloquent should be more than enough for majority of the applications out there.
+This essentially means we have a central place to manage all our data-related logic.
+From my experience, this pattern is very common in ecosystems like Golang and Node.js, where ORMs are not as prevalent.
+In the PHP world, this makes sense when using raw PHP.
+However, in Laravel, I believe Eloquent is more than sufficient for the majority of applications.

-## Why you don't need the repository pattern in Laravel?
+## Why You Don't Need the Repository Pattern in Laravel

-For us to fully understand my position, I will list some of the usual arguments then counter them with why you might not need it:
+To fully understand my position, let's examine some common arguments for the repository pattern and why you might not need it:

-- **What happens if you want to change your database?**: This is the major reason people make the argument for the repository pattern.
-I will counter that:
+- **What happens if you want to change your database?**: This is the most common argument for the repository pattern.
+My counterpoints are:

-    - by asking, in real world production environment, how often have you seen application with active users change their database in your experience?
-In my case, it's been never.
-The primary database is always kept but maybe other databases are employed to help in regards of maybe performance, reporting etc...
-This ultimately leads to pre-mature optimization and in some sense over-engineering.
+    - In real-world production environments, how often have you seen applications with active users change their database?
+In my experience, it's almost never.
+The primary database is usually retained, with additional databases employed for specific purposes like performance or reporting.
+This makes the repository pattern a case of premature optimization and, in some cases, over-engineering.

-    - In addition, Laravel provides us with a very configurable database connection setup by default.
-In the rare instance you need something that isn't supported, there is almost always a community package that allows Eloquent to integrate with other databases without you doing anything special.
-All we have to do is define the connection and we can dynamically choose the right database in the application code.
+    - Laravel provides a highly configurable database connection setup by default.
+In rare cases where something isn't supported, there is almost always a community package that allows Eloquent to integrate with other databases.
+All you need to do is define the connection and dynamically choose the appropriate database in your application code.

-- **Not cluttering the controllers and keeping business logic separated**: I believe in this school of thought actually, but in this case, you might not necessarily need a repository.
+- **Not cluttering controllers and keeping business logic separate**: While I agree with this principle, you don't necessarily need a repository to achieve it.

-    - Business logic usually includes logging, events, notifications, instrumentation, etc... that are not just limited to querying the database.
-In this sense, what you need is a `Service` class or an `Action`.
+    - Business logic often includes logging, events, notifications, instrumentation, etc., which are not limited to database queries.
+In such cases, a `Service` class or an `Action` is more appropriate.

-    - Most of the repositories I have chanced upon then to just re-invent the wheel by just redefining the same logic Eloquent does for us.
+    - Many repositories I've encountered simply reinvent the wheel by duplicating Eloquent's functionality:
     ```php
     class UserRepository
     {